 Using a plastic food storage container, often referred to as a "Tupperdor," is another excellent option.
 This method provides a more robust seal and can store more cigars than a ziplock bag.

-1. Materials Needed: A clean plastic food storage container, a humidification device (like Boveda packs), and distilled water.
+- Materials Needed: A clean plastic food storage container, a humidification device (like Boveda packs or a humidifier), and distilled water.

-2. Preparation: Place the cigars in the container with a humidification device.
+- Preparation: Place the cigars in the container with a humidification device.
 If using a sponge, moisten it with distilled water.
+If using a humidifier, fill with distilled water or PG solution.

 The Coolerdor